New Chip-Enabled Debit Cards

 Your card is valid for three years from the date it is issued and is used for all EDD benefit programs.
-If you previously participated in an EDD benefit program using a card, and began participating in an EDD benefit program again within three years of the date the card was issued, you will not have to wait for a new card.
+If you previously participated in an EDD benefit program using a card, and began participating in an EDD benefit program again within three years of the date the card was issued, you will not have to wait for a new card to receive benefits.
 We will continue to load funds on your existing card and you will have immediate access to them.

 Note: Bank of America representatives cannot answer questions about your claim or pending payments.

-If your card has expired and there was activity on it within the last 90 days, or if there is a balance of $20 or more, Bank of America will automatically mail you a new card before your card expires.
+If you have activity on your card within the last 90 days, or if there is a balance of $20 or more, Bank of America will automatically mail you a new card before your card expires.

 If you did not have any activity on the card within the last 90 days, or if you have a balance of less than $20, contact Bank of America debit card customer service to request a new card.
 You can check your remaining balance by calling one of the telephone numbers listed in the Additional Information section of this page.

 It takes at least three weeks to process a claim for unemployment benefits and issue payment to most eligible workers.
 Payment information for Unemployment Insurance is updated daily and is available through your UI Online account or by calling the UI Self-Service Phone Line at 1-866-333-4606.

 You can set up a one-time or recurring direct deposit transfer to the financial institution of your choice at no cost to you.
 Visit Bank of America Debit Card or call Bank of America debit card customer service at the phone number on the back of your card.

 Bank of America can assist you with a domestic emergency cash transfer if you need cash from your debit card immediately, such as if your card is lost or you are still waiting for your card to arrive in the mail.
 You can speak with a Bank of America customer representative by calling one of the phone numbers listed in the Additional Information section of this page.
 Visit Bank of America’s website and select Fee Information for information about emergency cash transfer fees.

 Keep track of your debit card payments and balance information by downloading the Bank of America Prepaid Card app from any app store.
-Payment information is updated daily and is available through your UI Online account or by calling the UI Self-Service Phone Line at 1-866-333-4606.
+Payment information is updated daily and is available through your UI Online or SDI Online account or by calling one of the toll-free numbers provided on Contact EDD.